postandcourier/infant-mortality/four-main-text.md

 Now, that gift was in danger.

-The couple consulted with her physician and doctors at Palmetto Health Richland hospital in Columbia, who recommended that she seek assistance from specialists at the Medical University of South Carolina.
+The couple consulted with her physician and doctors at Palmetto Health Richland hospital in Columbia.
+They recommended she seek assistance from specialists at the Medical University of South Carolina.

 The Taylors discovered they were about to benefit from one of the most promising new programs in the state to get specialized medical skill to rural communities and hospitals that lack necessary expertise.